blcxtranslations/blcx/_translated/chapter-0054.md

 Lin Xuan was not disheartened at all.
 Increasing his power first was also good.
 If his foundation was solid, the amount of power he was able to display with spirit tools would also be greater.

 Following this, Lin Xuan spent half a month purifying pills.
-After entering the latter layers of the Spirit Gathering stage, the volume of the start ocean had increased greatly and with it, the success rate of purifying also went up.
+After entering the latter layers of the Spirit Condensation stage, the volume of the start ocean had increased greatly and with it, the success rate of purifying also went up.
 Therefore, although he had spent the same amount of time as last time, but he was able to purify many more pills than last time.
 In particular, he was able to purify over sixty mid-grade pills this time.
 Therefore, following his plan of entering seclusion for a month, he would be able to take two to three mid-grade pills a day.

 A month later, Lin Xuan left seclusion.
 He did not have any expressions on his face.
 Without saying a word, he went to the warehouse storing the waste pills and took a batch.
 Then he returned to his house and once again shut the doors.